TheNoviceProspect/thenoviceprospect.github.io/_posts/2022-07-08-a-new-schedule.md

 Satisfactory is now a pre-recorded series, and more importantly No Man's Sky is now a stream that will be published twice a week.

-I have also included a "campaign" based game, Assassin's Creed: Valhalla
+I have also included a "campaign" based game, Control

 ## Full Explanation